janEntikan/panda3d-docs/programming/rendering-process/creating-windows-and-buffers.rst

 gsg
    This parameter is optional, but if provided, it is a GSG to share with other windows or buffers.
-You can get the GSG from an existing window or buffer with win.getGsg().
+You can get the GSG from an existing window or buffer with win.get_gsg().
 If you omit this parameter, a new GSG will be created.

 host
    This parameter is optional, but if provided, it is an already-existing host